AaronBarbosa12/Dark-Road-Drifter/README.md

 <a name="about"></a>
 ## About
-This engine is being created with the purpose of simulating combinatorical strategies for variations of the 15-Puzzle problem in C++.
+This is a 3D vehicle combat game made in Unity.

 <a name="list-of-features"></a>
 ## List of Features